james-middleton/Family-Handbook/README.md

 * Summer School

 ###How it works
 The Forum runs an active Facebook group.
 It also meets six times a year.
 Dates are set each half term so that as many people as possible can attend.
-Dates are published in News & Views and on the [Calendar page](http://www.darlinghurst.uk/calendar/).
+Dates are announced in News & Views (http://www.darlinghurst.uk/information/).
 Meetings take place at the school during the week, usually between 1.30pm and 3.15pm,

 ###Contact the Forum
 You can find the [Darlinghurst Community Group](https://m.facebook.com/groups/DarlinghurstCF/) on Facebook.